 The new partner would face a 7.65% tax increase from having to pay full self-employment taxes instead of only one half of employment taxes.
 However, the new partner’s allocation of partnership income (other than guaranteed payments) would potentially be eligible for the 20% qualified business income deduction under Section 199A.

 Where should I go with other questions about profits interest grants?

 There are clear business advantages to offering incentive-based compensation, but you must carefully comply with IRS regulations to avoid unexpected tax consequences.
-Click here to contact a Warren Averett advisor for help properly structuring your profits interest grants to comply with the law and to ensure that the after-tax value of the grant is what you expect it to be.
+Connect with a Warren Averett advisor for help properly structuring your profits interest grants to comply with the law and to ensure that the after-tax value of the grant is what you expect it to be.